aaron-ai/rocketmq-clients/docs/workflow.md

 ## Startup

-Different from previous clients, the new version adds some preparations during the startup.
-One benefit of this change is to catch more obvious errors or exceptions earlier.
-These perparations include:

-1. Try to fetch route data of topics.
-2. Try to get settings from the server, which could do hot-update about these settings. we call this process **server-client telemetry**.

-Failure of any preparation will result in the failure of client startup.
+The new version of the client adds startup preparations that differ from those of previous versions.
+These changes have the benefit of catching more obvious errors or exceptions earlier in the process.
+The preparations consist of attempts to retrieve topic route data and obtain settings from the server, which can perform hot updates on these settings.
+This process is referred to as server-client telemetry.
+If any of these preparations fail, the client startup will also fail.

 <div align="center">
 <img src="./artwork/client_startup_process.png" width="80%">